Wally Ris: 1948 London Olympics

 Ris won two gold medals at the 1948 Summer Olympics in London, England.
 He received his first gold medal as a member of the winning U.S. team in the men's 4×200-meter freestyle relay, and set a new world record of 8:46.0 with American teammates Jimmy McLane, Wally Wolf, and Bill Smith.

 In individual competition, he won a second gold in the men's 100-meter freestyle (57.3), finishing a half-second ahead of U.S. teammate Alan Ford (57.8).

 Honors

 Ris was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1966.
 He is a member of the Helms Hall of Fame, and the Iowa Hall of Fame.

 Ris died of a heart attack in his home in Mission Viejo, California on December 25, 1989.
-He was survived by his wife Virgina Lee Ris, two sons and two daughters.
+He was survived by his wife Virginia Lee Ris, two sons and two daughters.